JulioAQuintana/FinalProject/README.md

 ### Final dataset

-After performing the EDA process and getting to know which variables we want to feed the model with, we can create a new dataset with these variables and adding a new one to show which teams were champions in which years, to do so we import the Super Bowl champions dataset (superbowl.csv) and create a new column holding "1" for all team_years, and then perform a left join with "0" in all empty values.
-This file is saved as "sb_champion_stats".
+After performing the EDA process and getting to know which variables we want to feed the model with, we created a new dataset with these variables and added a new one to show which teams were champions in which years, to do so we imported the Super Bowl champions dataset (superbowl.csv) and created a new column holding "1" for all team_years, and then performed a left join with "0" in all empty values.
+This file is saved as "sb_champion_stats" in the "Resources" folder.

 ## Dashboard

-Using the "sb_champion_stats" dataset we creted charts for all variables spreading data considering the champion for each year.
+Using the "sb_champion_stats" dataset we creted charts for all variables spreading data considering which team was the champion for each year.
 From this process we identified some variables in our dataset that could cause trouble in the model.
-From this visualizations we created a story showing the main variables for offensive and defensive categories, as well as the ones we decided to drop.
+From this visualizations we created a story showing the main variables for offensive and defensive categories, as well as the ones we decided to exclude "Non Relevant Variable".

 To see the story refer to: https://public.tableau.com/app/profile/julio.quintana1006/viz/FinalProject_NFL_Champions_Dash/NFLChampionsAnalysis_1